Skip to main content

 (Some events may be seasonal; always check with the host group)

-Tuesday, 12th - ELLIJAY MOUNTIAN CRUISERS CLUB SOCIAL DINNER at El Reys Azteca.
-El Rays Mexican Restaurant - 6:00 PM (Recurring event -Second Tuesday)
+Tuesday, 14th - ELLIJAY MOUNTIAN CRUISERS CLUB SOCIAL DINNER **Okinawa Hibachi Restaurant** - 6:00 PM (Recurring event -Second Tuesday)

 Saturday, 23rd - Pickens Freedom Crusiers Crusie-In, 104 N. Main St., Jasper, GA., 4pm - 8pm (Recurring event-fourth Saturday of the month)